BirdeeHub/tomlua/README.md

 And then later you can use one which is better for editing but is slower when making things like a settings page which may edit the file.

+Randomly selected benchmark run of 100_000 parses of the example toml file:

 ```
 -- tomlua
 Parsed TOML 100000 times in 2.142739 seconds, avg.
 46669.239697 iterations per second, avg.
 21.43 µs/iteration